maelstrom-software/maelstrom/website/content/blog/0.12.0/index.md

 +++
 title = "Maelstrom 0.12.0 Release"
 date = 2024-09-16
-weight = 1000
+weight = 999
 +++

 We're excited to announce Maelstrom 0.12.0.
-In this release, we made a lot of usability improvements to the Maelstrom test runners.
+In this release, we made significant usability improvements to the Maelstrom test runners.

 <!-- more -->